 Instructions

-- Bread machine settings – 1.5 lb, light color and “basic” bread setting.
+- Bread machine settings – 1.5 lb or 2 lb, light color and “basic” bread setting.

 - Unplug the bread machine and then remove the bread pan from the bread machine.